reinterpretcat/vrp/docs/src/concepts/pragmatic/errors/index.md

 #### E1504

-`area limit constraint requires coordinates to be used everywhere` is returned when location indices are used within area limit on `fleet.vehicles.limits.allowedAreas`.

-#### E1505

 `amount of locations does not match matrix dimension` is returned when:

 * location indices are used and max index is greater than matrix size